zeromq/czmq/README.md

     CZMQ_EXPORT int
         zchunk_write (zchunk_t *self, FILE *handle);

+    //  Try to slurp an entire file into a chunk.
+Will read up to maxsize of
+    //  the file.
+If maxsize is 0, will attempt to read the entire file and
+    //  fail with an assertion if that cannot fit into memory.
+Returns a new
+    //  chunk containing the file data, or NULL if the file could not be read.
+    CZMQ_EXPORT zchunk_t *
+        zchunk_slurp (const char *filename, size_t maxsize);

     //  Create copy of chunk, as new chunk object.
 Returns a fresh zchunk_t
     //  object, or NULL if there was not enough heap memory.
     CZMQ_EXPORT zchunk_t *